-- (a) At the time a Participant enrolls in the Plan pursuant to Section 7, he or she may elect to have Contributions made during each pay period in any whole percentage from 1% to 25% of Compensation which he or she receives during each Option Period; provided, however, that a Participant's Contribution shall be at least in a minimum amount (if any) established in accordance with the rules adopted by the Committee or the Administrator.
-The Administrator may permit Eligible Employees participating in a specified Offering to contribute amounts to the Plan through payment by cash, check or other means to comply with non-U.S. requirements, provided, that such contributions shall not exceed 25% of the Compensation received each - pay period, during the Option Period.
-A Participant's Authorization Form will remain in effect for successive Option Periods unless terminated as provided in Section 9 hereof. - (b) Payroll deductions or contributions, as applicable, for a Participant will commence on the first pay day following the Date of Grant and will end on the last pay day prior to the Purchase Date of such Option Period to which such authorization is applicable, unless earlier terminated by the Participant as provided in Section 9 hereof. - (c) All Contributions made by a Participant will be credited to his or her account under the Plan on an after-tax basis.
+(a) At the time a Participant enrolls in the Plan pursuant to Section 7, he or she may elect to have Contributions made during each pay period in any whole percentage from 1% to 25% of Compensation which he or she receives during each Option Period; provided, however, that a Participant's Contribution shall be at least in a minimum amount (if any) established in accordance with the rules adopted by the Committee or the Administrator.
+The Administrator may permit Eligible Employees participating in a specified Offering to contribute amounts to the Plan through payment by cash, check or other means to comply with non-U.S. requirements, provided, that such contributions shall not exceed 25% of the Compensation received each of such stock (determined at the time such Option is granted) for each calendar year in which such Option is outstanding at any time, in accordance with the provisions of Section 423(b)(8) of the Code.